cloudify-cosmo/docs.getcloudify.org/content/plugins/fabric.md

 * Python versions:
   * 2.7.x
-* If access to the Context Proxy (`ctx`) is required within an invoked script, then the remote host must have Python's `argparse` installed.
+* If access to the Context Proxy (`ctx`) is required within an invoked script, the remote host must have Python's `argparse` installed.

 {{% gsNote title="Notes" %}}
-* As the fabric plugin is used for remote execution, the fact that it doesn't support versions of Python other than 2.7.x doesn't really mean much.
+* Because the Fabric plugin is used for remote execution, the fact that it doesn't support versions of Python other than 2.7.x is not significant.
 * While `argparse` is usually provided out-of-the-box with Python 2.7.x, that is not the case for Python 2.6.x.
 * The requirement for `argparse` will be dropped in a future version of the plugin.
 {{% /gsNote %}}